AquaticEcoDynamics/aed_matlab_modeltools/TUFLOWFV/polygon_timeseries_plotting/configs/README.md

 The user can configure a partial subset of the polygons to be plotted.
 ```
 sites = [17,18,20];  % Sites in shapefile (polygon IDs) to plot
+start_plot_ID = 24; % Skip vars and start plotting at this var;
+end_plot_ID = 24; % Skip vars and start plotting at this var;
 ```
+The above three flags can be set to run partial subsets of your variables and sites.
+This is handy in regions with highly variable data across sites.

 ___

 #### Variables to be plotted, and their ylimits